What is Melasma?

 Caring for your skin is an extraordinary way to keep it healthy, but sometimes the products can actually trigger melasma.
 Products that irritate your skin often cause melasma to develop or recur in patients with chronic melasma. (x)

 How is Melasma Diagnosed?

 It’s relatively simple to diagnose melasma.
-A dermatologist will complete a visual examination of the affected areas.
+A dermatologist will complete a visual examination of your affected areas.
 In some cases, the dermatologist may request additional tests such as a biopsy in order to rule out other skin conditions.
-The most widely used test for melasma is the Wood’s lamp exam (x), an assessment using a special light to identify any fungal or bacterial infections that may be lurking on your dermis.
-A dermatologist can also ascertain how deep your melasma has penetrated (x).
+The most widely used test for melasma is the Wood’s lamp exam, (x) an assessment using a special light to identify any fungal or bacterial infections that may lurk on your dermis.
+A dermatologist can also find out how deep your melasma has penetrated. (x)

 Melasma Remedies and Supplements

-If you’re seeking reliable ways to get rid of melasma, your treatment options will vary depending on what triggered the condition.
+If you seek reliable ways to get rid of melasma, your treatment options will vary depending on what triggered the condition.
 Women suffering from the mask of pregnancy frequently see their conditions fade naturally once hormone levels adjust after birth.

-Those who have triggered their condition due to hormone treatments will also typically notice a reduction of their melasma once treatment is stopped.
+Those who have triggered their condition because of hormone treatments will also typically notice a reduction of their melasma once treatment ends.
 If you’re uncomfortable with how melasma makes you look, your healthcare provider can refer you to support groups in your area.
 While there are treatments available for the condition, it’s important to keep in mind that they may not work the same for everyone.
 Some patients may see a recurrence following successful treatment.

 Medical Treatments for Melasma

-Gentle, non-invasive treatments are always preferred when addressing skin conditions; however, they’re not always successful.
-In the event that other methods fail, your dermatologist may suggest the following procedures (x, x, x):
+Gentle, non-invasive treatments are more preferable when addressing skin conditions; however, they’re not always successful.
+In the event that other methods fail, your dermatologist may suggest the following procedures: (x) (x) (x)

 - Chemical peel